Gandía Shore: Production history

 After the success of the USA format, Jersey Shore, and the British version, Geordie Shore, MTV Spain decided to make its own version of the reality show with the producer Magnolia TV.
 "We are very excited about this project.
 Jersey Shore and Geordie Shore are two globally successful programs that have been very successful in Spain, and we have wanted to make the Spanish adaptation from the first moment," said Raffaele Annecchino, CEO of MTV Spain.

 After considering a number of possible locations for the program (Ibiza, Conil, Salou or Benidorm), on 19 July 2012 it was confirmed that the city chosen for the shooting was Gandía, in which castings took place in order to select the cast.
 MTV Spain wanted young people who were explosive, handsome, spontaneous, fun, disinhibited, with a great body, who loved to party and to flirt.
 On 31 July, MTV confirmed that the name chosen for the program would be Gandía Shore.

 The recordings were carried out during the month of August (2012), and since the beginning of the recordings, controversy and criticisms began to emerge.
 With over six hundred hours of footage and a team of seventy-six people in three consecutive turns to "reflect 24 hours of pure reality", Gandía Shore began.

 In September 2012, Gandía Shore was introduced as the big bet for the channel and its eight participants were introduced in pairs and in different consecutive days.
 Ylenia and Clavelito were the first to be released through the official website MTV Spain on 25 September, followed by Gata and Abraham, Core and Labrador, and finally Arantxa and Esteban.

-Gandía Shore was released on Sunday, 14 October, achieving a great success, as it was the best opening in the history of the channel and the best debut of digital terrestrial television from the analogue switch off 2010.
-During his band emission, the docu-reality was the most watched program among thematic channels and second choice for television viewers, only behind the comedy Aída, and also was a success on social networks.
+Gandía Shore was released on Sunday, 14 October, achieving the best opening in the history of the channel and the best debut of digital terrestrial television from the analogue switch off 2010.
+During his band emission, the docu-reality was the most watched program among thematic channels and second choice for television viewers, only behind the comedy Aída.

 Gandía Shore, which prompted MTV scoring the best day of his history (1.5% and 130,000 viewers), recorded a 4.8% of share with almost a million viewers.
 It also scored its particular golden minute at 11:23pm, when 1,214,560 fans watched the adventures of the protagonists.
 In the following emissions, despite the lower number of spectators, it continued to be one of the great options for Spanish viewers.
 It also revolutionized social networks, becoming the most discussed topic during all the emissions.

 Such has been the success that the CEO of MTV Spain, Raffaele Annecchino, confirmed on 11 November 2012 on the online newspaper Qué.es that Gandía Shore will have a second series:, of which details are still unknown.